audobii/quake2-game-mod-f22/README.md

 -Shortcut that Auto-Launches your Mod: Create shortcut from Quake2.exe and edit properties- add +set game modq2 +set cheats 1 to the end of the target string.

 -Mod in a Separate Folder: Create new folder where baseq2 is kept.
 Name it modq2.
-Make sure this mod's dll is in there.
+Make sure this mod's dll is in there, and make sure maps.lst is included too.

 -README file in GIT that explains HOWTO install and play / test your mod: You are reading it!